 Honeymoon Architecture

-Honeymoon is a terminal editor written in C++20.
+Honeymoon is a terminal editor written in C++23.
 It bypasses libraries like ncurses to interact directly with the terminal driver via termios and ANSI escape codes.
+The render loop does zero heap allocations.
+File I/O uses raw POSIX syscalls.
+Key dispatch is an enum + jump table.
+Everything unnecessary has been removed.

 1. Event Loop